 It can happen so fast!
 And it has happened to all of us . . . someone or something triggers one member of the team to explode, saying something they instantly regret.
 The explosion completely disrupts the work flow and progression of the company’s project.
 Bosses and colleagues try to get past it, but, really, no one ever forgets.

 Sound familiar?
-If so, bring your team to this workshop by Kit Prendergast, PCC for a fast-moving presentation to learn what emotional hijacking is and how to avoid it in the workplace.
+If so, join Katherine (Kit) Prendergast, Executive Leadership Development Coach for a fast-moving presentation to learn what emotional hijacking is and how to avoid it in the workplace.
 Come ready to relax, laugh and learn how to never, ever be emotionally hijacked at work again.
 Your team and your organization will thank you!

 What Participants Say